gothgirllover67/recolovetr/README.md

 a bit strange lines which meaning you kinda guess and 15% of harder to guess lines.
 The text is easy enough though, it's not some chuunibyou writing, just everyday stuff.

 I've played through the game once.
-Some of the signs look a bit messy and some of the lines are not alligned properly, but the game is fully beatable with the patch, I've spent quite some time ironing out problems and mistakes.
+Some of the signs look a bit messy, some of the names in headers are butchered because of the lenght and some of the lines are not alligned properly, but the game is fully beatable with the patch, I've spent quite some time ironing out problems and mistakes.
 I plan on at least fixing the DLC scripts which I still saw some things to fix and adding the translation of the menu lines for the story DLCs.
 The end result at this point I think is worse